git/git.github.io/rev_news/drafts/edition-102.md

-  [I2P project](https://geti2p.net/en/) which is a layer on top of Internet to protect people's activity and location, saying that most developers of the project don't want their timezones leaked as they are known only under pseudonyms
+  [I2P project](https://geti2p.net/en/) which is a layer on top of Internet to protect people's activity and location, saying that most developers of the project don't want their timezones leaked as they are known only under pseudonyms.

   Junio replied to René saying that the `--date=<date>` option had good reasons to exist.
 For example, the committer might be relaying